Last updated on November 21st, 2022 at 08:55 am

 Yet I still often felt like the chrysalis, wrapped in my cocoon, still hibernating with episodes of mild depression sometimes, still wondering why things wouldn’t align in my love life.

-One day, I decided that I’d had enough of my own suffering and drama.
-I really wanted just to live my happy live, make my dreams come true, and not to stew in the memories of what had happened to me, or what could have been.
+One day while still in recovery mode, I decided that I’d had enough of my own suffering and drama.
+I really wanted just to live my happy life, make my dreams come true, and not stew in the memories of what had happened to me, or what could have been.
 Something broke inside me again.
 I just wanted to live.

 I signed it, tucked it into a drawer in my desk, and forgot about it.

 Suddenly I was taking off and not even knowing how.
 Everything in my life turned around.
 I found a spiritual teacher who embodied all that I had ever wanted to learn, fervently made a wish to meet him, and much to my shock and surprise found myself spending most of the month of August with him.
 He was teaching his first workshops in the US, although his home base was India, and I organized them for him.
 He taught in my town, and stayed in my house.

 Suddenly my career dreams started to click into place and take shape.
 I was nearly 300 pages into my book, which told my redemption story.
 People who read my weekly blog, which talks about living my dreams, asked to hire me as their life coach.